A Quantum Annealing Algorithm for Finding Pure Nash Equilibria in Graphical Games: Results Discussion

 \section{Results \& Discussion}

 We investigated the solution quality and computational time of Q-Nash.
-Fig. \ref{fig:heatmap} shows the ability of finding PNE of the three proposed methods (Q-Nash with QBSolv, BF and RS) in differently structured graphical games.
-For every graph topology (Tree, Circle and Road) we used games with players ranging from 6 to 10, due to the fact that BF took too long to solve larger games.
-The results show that Q-Nash found the same amount of PNE as the exact BF algorithm for those instances.
-We ran RS as long as Q-Nash (total time) took to solve the instances.
-One can see that RS was only able to find one or two PNE in the smallest game instances with 6 players.
+Fig. \ref{fig:circle}, \ref{fig:tree} and \ref{fig:road} show the ability of finding PNE of the three proposed methods (Q-Nash with QBSolv, BF and IBR) in differently structured graphical games.
+For every graph topology (Tree, Circle and Road) we used games with players ranging from 6 to 30, due to the fact that the road topology needs an even number of players we skipped 15, 21 and 27 player instances.
+We ran Q-Nash and IBR 20 times on every instance.
+Additionally, IBR was run as long as Q-Nash (total time) took, to solve the instances.

-Because of Q-Nash performing well on these instances we tested it for larger game instances, see Fig. \ref{fig:num-players-road} and \ref{fig:num-players-circle}.
-For the Road- and Circle-Topology, the solution quality of Q-Nash was evaluated with different numbers of players ranging from 20 to 40.
-Running Q-Nash 20 times on every instance, one can see that Q-Nash was not always able to find the same amount of PNE per run.
-Although it seems that for larger scaled game instances the variance of finding PNE decreases, one has to take into account that these game instances might contain less PNE, due to the fact that all the players have to play one of their best response strategies to form a PNE.
-Furthermore, RS never found a PNE on those game instances, which highlights the huge combinatorial action space on which Q-Nash performs comparatively well with respect to the effectiveness.
+The results show that Q-Nash with $num\_repeats$ set to 200, always found the same amount of PNE as the exact BF algorithm for the smaller game instances (6 to 12 Players, except of the 12 Player Tree-Topolgy instance), while IBR was only able to find all PNE in the Circle-Topology for those instances.

+Regarding the larger game instances, one can see that Q-Nash, due being a heuristic, was not always able to find the same amount of PNE per run (20 times) and also was not able to find every PNE in a game, when compared to the exact BF algorithm.
+Compared to IBR, one can notice, that Q-Nash in general performed better than IBR on Circle-Topology, while IBR outperformed Q-Nash on tree structured games.
+Regarding the Road-Topology, Q-Nash did better on 12 and 18 Player instances, while IBR surpassed Q-Nash on 24 and 30 Player instances.